-80CRV2 steel and how we treat our steel blades.
+Blade steel and how we treat it.

-I often get asked the question 'why don't you use other steels?' (mostly stainless).
+I often get asked the question 'why don't you use other steels?'.
 Basically when I started making knives I thought about what knife of the hundreds I've used in my lifetime had the best all around performance.
 I have never been interested in showcase knives so stainless wasn't a prerequisite for me, and I've always used tools and machines, repaired my vehicles, cleaned firearms and built things so caring for a tool with a little oil wasn't an issue for me.
 The first Ka-bar I used was bought for me by my father as a boot camp graduation gift and is the same that was issued by the Marine Corps for many many years, it was 1095 steel, was a work horse, took an extremely sharp edge, cut forever without needing a re-sharpen and was easy to re-sharpen with simple sharpeners when the time came.
 I wanted a blade that was indestructible that the common man could afford to carry and would stand up to and out preform knives costing 3 times as much.
 So I started with 1095 and set out to extract all that I could from the steel.
-After making blades for years with 1095 exclusively we tried 80CRV2 and were blown away!
-There aren't many steels that can take the razors edge that the 80CRV2 can.
+After making blades for years with 1095 exclusively we tried 80CRV2, AEB-L and Nitro-V and were blown away!
+There aren't many steels that can take the razors edge that these steels can.
 It is also ductile enough to withstand serious beating without breaking.
 It simply excels when it counts.

 Thanks to your support of our growing business I was able to invest in precision heat treatment.
 But first I studied tirelessly about the exact metallurgical procedure of heat treatment.